setokk/setokk/README.md

 ### About me
 - 📚 Currently in my 3rd-4th year of studies in the Department of Applied Informatics, Computer Science and Technology at University of Macedonia.
-- 💻 Interest in Software Enginnering/Quality as well as problem solving with concurrent programming.
+- 💻 Interest in Software Enginnering/Quality as well as problem solving with concurrent/parallel programming.